-Our 4 Children’s residences are inspired by our 30 year history of providing family-based care.
+Our Children’s residence is inspired by our 30 year history of providing family-based care.
 Although our staff no longer live in the residence on a continual basis, they continue to invest deeply in the lives of each and every child.
-Their understanding of trauma-informed care directs their interventions and approach, in order to create environments that support good outcomes.
-The children and youth in our programs have often moved through the foster care system or adoption services because of their unique needs.
-Our homes can be a long term option, providing many of the desired qualities of a family home, or they can be ‘home for now’.
-These 4 residences are co-ed, for children and youth from 6-17.
+Their understanding of trauma-informed care directs their interventions and approach, in order to create an environment that supports good outcomes.
+The children and youth in our program have often moved through the foster care system or adoption services because of their unique needs.
+Our home can be a long term option, providing many of the desired qualities of a family home, or they can be ‘home for now’.
+Our residence is co-ed, for children and youth from 6-17.

 As youth begin the process of transitioning to adult services, we work with the youth and their home agency to ensure that each youth’s unique needs are being met, so that a viable and sustainable program that best meets their needs can be created and delivered in a timely manner.

-In partnership with the District School Board of Niagara, Mutual Support operates two Alternate School classrooms at Port Colborne High School.
+In partnership with the District School Board of Niagara, Mutual Support operates our STEPS program at a local DSBN school.
 Available to every resident of Mutual Support that requires a high level of support, each student has an Individual Education Plan (IEP) developed by the classroom teacher, and a behavioural support plan created jointly by the DSBN teachers and Mutual Support educational child care staff.
-Partial integration into public school programs can be facilitated while participating in the Alternate School Program.
+Partial integration into public school programs can be facilitated while participating in the STEPS Program.

 Our small network of community-based specialized foster care providers are an integral part of our continuum of care.
 These dedicated and caring families are an ideal option for the children and youth that require a less intensive setting than our staffed or parent-model residences.